Electa Johnson: Later years

 Exy and Irving had two children.
-As soon as the children could walk they boarded ship and began to sail with the family.
+Before the children could walk they boarded ship as "Ship's Baby" and began to sail with the family.

-After 1958, when Exy and Irving were done teaching young people how to sail, they went on their own personal tour from 1958 to 1975.
-On this they mainly sailed their 50-foot ketch and toured around exploring the European water ways.
+After 1958, when Exy and Irving were done teaching young people how to sail on seagoing vessels, they sailed from 1958 to 1975 in more confined waters.
+On this they mainly sailed their 50-foot ketch and toured around exploring the European waterways with paying guests.

-Exy finally retired from sailing in 1975 where she and her husband settled down in Hadley, Massachusetts on a farm that Irving had grown up on.
+Exy finally retired from sailing in 1975 where she and her husband settled down in Hadley, Massachusetts on the farm that Irving had grown up on.
 Irving died in 1991.
 The Los Angeles Maritime Institute has honored Irving and Exy by naming their twin brigantines for use in their award-winning Topsail Youth program after them, Irving Johnson and Exy Johnson.
 Exy Johnson oversaw the christening ceremonies of the vessels she was instrumental in constructing prior to her death in 2004.